BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Successes:

-- Description do not start with "The video...", "The scene..." phrases.
+- Descriptions do not start with "The video...", "The scene..." phrases.

 Problems:

+- Multiple camera reference ("at the camera")
 - Description is still a bit too long.
-- Multiple camera reference ("at the camera")

 #### 3. Removing camera reference - 2 prompts